noeca1021/A300/Instructions/AZ-300T01_Lab_Mod05_Implementing user-assigned managed identities for Azure resources.md

    Install-Module -Name PowerShellGet -Force
    ```

-1. From the PowerShell prompt, run the following to install the latest version of the Az module (press Enter if prompted for confirmation):
+1. From the PowerShell prompt, run the following to install the latest version of the Az module (type **Y** and press Enter when prompted for confirmation):

    ```pwsh
    Install-Module -Name Az -AllowClobber